 Track key metrics related to your business.
 This could include things like website traffic, conversion rate, customer retention rate, and more.
 Once you have this data, you can start experimenting with different growth strategies and seeing how they impact your metrics.
 From there, you can double down on the things that are working and ditch the things that aren’t.

-Growth hacking is a mindset and a strategy, not a one-time tactic.
+Growth hacking is a mindset and a strategy, not a one-time tactic or only one of tips to grow and scale your business.
 If you want to see sustained growth for your business, you need to always look for new opportunities.